 - Using too little adhesive causes pop-opens.
 Check your adhesive manufacturer’s technical information to know how much glue to apply.
 For LD Davis protein glues, apply 1 to 2 mils of adhesive to your substrates.

-Problem 2: Adhesive is Set to the Wrong Temperature
+Problem 2: The adhesive is Set to the Wrong Temperature

 Getting the most out of your adhesive means using it at the proper temperature.
 Gelatin glue should be applied at an operational temperature between 140°F and 150° F.